Einstein’s Brain: Mind of a Genius

 We are creating two versions of the exhibit.

-The first is for families and will open in early May at the Princeton Shopping Center, North Harrison Street, Princeton.
-The other, for a general audience, will be on display in Dohm Alley, 100-102 Nassau Street in Princeton, opening in late May.
-Both will be outdoors and open around the clock.
-They will include:
+The first is for families and will open May 9 across from Concord Pet store at the Princeton Shopping Center, North Harrison Street, Princeton.
+The other, for a general audience, will be on display in Dohm Alley, next to 102 Nassau Street in Princeton, opening May 21.
+Both are outdoors and open around the clock.
+They include:

 — The Structure of the Human Brain